JurajBurian/blg/SpecializationWithOpaqueTypes.md

 In package `transformers` we defined also basic transformers `stringTransformer`, and `intTransformer`.
 These functions return input parameter prefixed by some text.
 `given` is new keyword introduced in Scala 3, it is substitution for constructs like `implicit val` or `implicit def`.

-Let put everything together in to running example.
+Let's put everything together into a running example:

 ```scala
 object Main {